 - When it comes to lockout/tagout operations employees are designated as either authorized employees, affected employees or other employees.
-Each designation carries differing roles and responsibilities. - Authorized employees play the key role in lockout/tagout operations; they must know the type and magnitude of the energy sources and understand the methods and means of isolating and controlling that energy. - This will also include knowing the proper shut-down sequence for the equipment, using an appropriate lockout device and testing the machinery to verify all energy has been released and isolated. - Authorized employees are the only ones permitted to perform lockout/tagout procedures. - Affected employees are those who operate machines or equipment that will be affected by lockout/tagout operations.
-Employees who perform other work in an area which may be affected by lockout/tagout operations are also considered affected employees.

-- Affected employees must be notified before lockout/tagout operations are begun and informed which machines or equipment will be shut down and locked out. - All other employees who work in the area of the lockout must be able to recognize when a lockout procedure is in progress.
-They shall be instructed about the procedure taking place and understand that they are prohibited from removing the lock or tag or attempting to apply power to locked and tagged equipment. - It bears repeating that only Authorized Employees, those properly trained to isolate and control hazardous energy sources as described in the written energy control plan may perform lockout tagout operations.
+Each designation carries differing roles and responsibilities. - Authorized employees play the key role in lockout/tagout; they must know the type and magnitude of the energy sources and understand the methods and means of isolating and controlling that energy. - This will also include knowing the proper shut-down sequence for the equipment, using an appropriate lockout device and testing the machinery to verify all energy has been released. - Affected employees do not perform servicing or maintenance work on the machine or a piece of equipment they operate and do not employ lockout tagout procedures.
+Authorized employees are the only ones permitted to perform lockout/tagout procedures. - Affected employees are those who operate machines or equipment that will be affected by lockout/tagout operations.
+Employees who perform other work in an area which may be affected by lockout/tagout operations are also considered affected employees. - Affected employees must be notified before lockout/tagout operations are begun and informed which machines or equipment will be shut down and locked out. - All other employees who work in the area of the lock-out must be able to recognize when a lock-out procedure is in progress.
+They shall be instructed about the procedure taking place and understand that they are prohibited from removing the lock or tag or attempting to apply power to locked and tagged equipment. - It bears repeating that only Authorized Employees, those properly trained to isolate and control hazardous energy sources as described in the written energy control plan, may perform lockout tagout operations.